MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 ## Introduction

-First open-source application of its kind for Statistical Associating Fluid Theory (SAFT) EOS
+First open-source application of its kind for Statistical Associating Fluid Theory (SAFT) EOS.

+Despite the power of SAFT coarse graining, its use has been limited by lack of availability of a freely accessible application.

 ![logo]({{ site.url }}{{ site.baseurl }}/assets/images/jennifer_clark/logo.png)
 ***Figure 1**: DESPASITO: **D**etermining **E**quilibrium **S**tate and **P**arametrization: **A**pplication for **S**AFT, **I**ntended for **T**hermodynamic **O**utput*